EllipseFit 3.0.1Macintosh 10.5

 Fitting of ellipse-section data to a best-fit ellipsoid (b*) is done using the shape-matrix technique of Shan.
 Error analysis is done by calculating the section ellipses of b*, and comparing the misfits between calculated and observed section ellipses.

-Graphical displays of ellipsoid data include axial-ratio (Flinn plot) and octahedral strain magnitude (Hossack plot) graphs.
+Graphical displays of ellipsoid data include axial-ratio (Flinn graph) and octahedral strain magnitude (Nadai or Hsu plot) graphs.
 Data can be directly digitized from photographs, or can be imported using comma or tab delimited spreadsheet files.
 Graphs can be exported as bitmap images in various formats, or as vector graphics files which can be imported into graphics editing programs, such as Adobe Illustrator.

 EllipseFit is written by Frederick W. Vollmer and is freeware.
-Note that EllipseFit 3 is a major upgrade that is still in development stage (beta).
-It provides some new techniques, including line stretch analysis and RMS error calculations, but others are not yet implemented.
-Please read the accompanying ReadMe files for information on license, citation and references.
+EllipseFit 3 is a major upgrade that is in active development and planned for use at a strain analysis workshop at the 2014 Structural Geology and Tectonics Forum, at the Colorado School of Mines in June.
+There are numerous improvements over version 2, however some features not yet implemented.
+Please read the accompanying ReadMe file for information on license, citation and references.